 Don’t Be Seduced

 Web designers and developers often lean on the ‘wow factor’ to deliver a user experience.
-And, in some cases, this will be enough…to a point.
-But, in the long term, ‘wow’ can become ‘ho hum’ if the site does not meet or exceed user expectations.
+And, in some cases, this will be enough…for a time.
+But ‘wow’ can become ‘ho hum’ if the site does not meet or exceed user expectations.
 Be sure to consider all aspects of the development process including, functionality, content development, project management, visual appeal, experience in solving business challenges, social media interaction, search engine optimization…just to name the basics.

 With computers and mobile devices gaining ground every day, we will continue to see the rise in their use for everyday interactions.
 Touch screens that were scarce a decade ago, are now in common use.
 Before long, we will be using wearable devices and communicating interactively with gestures and inferences.
 (Note: this paragraph was originally written in 2012…look where we are now!)
 Looking toward the future, computers promise to become even more integrated into our everyday lives…the Internet of Things is growing exponentially.

 One could easily argue that I have over-simplified a very large subject that encompasses way more than what I have identified in this short article.
 Just do a search for “user experience design” and you’ll find a plethora of information.
 However, the bottom line is that a good user experience is transparent (e.g.: Apple Computer, Audi, Starbucks, Trader Joe’s) and meets or exceeds users’ expectations, whether it is a business’s marketing web site or custom software.
 Just realize that it does take some work to get there and even a little extra attention in this area will always lead to greater user satisfaction, better retention of your brand, and improved conversion rates.
 So, why not start balancing user needs and expectations with your business goals to create a better user experience?